 Car culture has made our streets polluted, congested and dangerous.
 Traffic accidents kill 37,000 Americans each year.

 Good news is that, especially in dense cities like NYC, we have huge opportunities to transition to safer, cheaper, cleaner, and FASTER transport.
-Bus lanes, bike lanes, and newer mobility options like scooters give people cleaner often faster choices than cars.
-And taking some cars off the road makes travel faster for those who really need to drive.
+Bus lanes, bike lanes, and micro-mobility give people cleaner often faster choices than cars.
+And taking some cars off the road makes travel faster for those who need to drive.

 Our laws and law enforcement should protect us from actual danger, not prevent people from controlling their own bodies, or policing recreational drugs, or even jaywalking(!).